dotnet/csharpstandard/standard/variables.md

 For a `switch` statement *stmt* with a controlling expression *expr*:

-- The definite-assignment state of *v* at the beginning of *expr* is the same as the state of *v* at the beginning of *stmt*.
+The definite-assignment state of *v* at the beginning of *expr* is the same as the state of *v* at the beginning of *stmt*.

+The definite-assignment state of *v* at the beginning of a case's guard clause is

+- If *v* is a pattern variable declared in the *switch_label*: "definitely assigned".
+- If the switch label containing that guard clause is not reachable (XREF): "definitely assigned".
+- Otherwise, the state of *v* is the same as the state of *v* after *expr*.

-- The definite-assignment state of *v* on the control flow transfer to a reachable switch block statement list is the same as the definite-assignment state of *v* at the end of *expr*.
+The definite-assignment state of *v* on the control flow transfer to a reachable switch block statement list is

+- If the control transfer was due to a 'goto case' or 'goto default' statement, then the state of *v* is the same as the state at the beginning of that 'goto' statement.
+- If the control transfer was due to the `default` label of the switch, then the state of *v* is the same as the state of *v* after *expr*.
+- If the control transfer was due to an unreachable switch label, then the state of *v* is "definitely assigned".
+- If the control transfer was due to a reachable switch label with a guard clause, then the state of *v* is the same as the state of *v* after the guard clause.
+- If the control transfer was due to a reachable switch label without a guard clause, then the state of *v* is
+  - If *v* is a pattern variable declared in the *switch_label*: "definitely assigned".
+  - Otherwise, the state of *v* is the same as the stat of *v* after *expr*.

+A consequence of these rules is that a pattern variable declared in a *switch_label* will be "not definitely assigned" in the statements of its switch section if it is not the only reachable switch label in its section.

+> *Example*:
+>
+> ```csharp
+> public static double ComputeArea(object shape)
+> {
+>     switch (shape)
+>     {
+>         case Square s when s.Side == 0:
+>         case Circle c when c.Radius == 0:
+>         case Triangle t when t.Base == 0 || t.Height == 0:
+>         case Rectangle r when r.Length == 0 || r.Height == 0:
+>             // none of s, c, t, or r is definitely assigned
+>             return 0;
+>         case Square s:
+>             // s is definitely assigned
+>             return s.Side * s.Side;
+>         case Circle c:
+>             // c is definitely assigned
+>             return c.Radius * c.Radius * Math.PI;
+>            …
+>     }
+> }
+> ```
+>
+> *end example*

 #### 9.4.4.8 While statements